CSI-2132-Group/DataBaseSetUp/README.md

 DB_set_up_windows.exe update
 ```

-The executables sets the en

 ### Manual setting enviromental variables

-There are 5 variables that need to be set
+There are 5 variables that need to be set inorder for the executable to function
  - DB_host
  - DB_port
  - DB_name